biotope/biotope-element/docs/migration.md

 ## `wire` function removal and `html` function update

 TLDR: `wire` function is gone - you can use `html` for everything now.
-The `render` function now needs a return value to be a HTMLElement otherwise, nothing will get rendered.
+The `render` function now needs a return value to be a HTMLElement otherwise nothing will get rendered.

 v3 code:
 ```javascript